 Mendocino was built upon the redwood logging industry of the 1850s, and today, the entire town is designated as a Historic Preservation District.
 With distinct New England-inspired architecture, it's hard to deny the charm of the Victorian mansions and ocean cottages throughout town.

-Unique with its New England-inspired architecture, it's hard to denounce the charm and postcard aesthetics of the Victorian mansions and ocean cottages throughout Mendocino.
-Located near the Ford House Museum and Visitor Center on Main Street, the Kelley House Museum offers guided walking tours that illuminate the history of the area.
-For more cultural things to do, the Mendocino Art Center intertwines with much of the character of the city.
+Mendocino's postcard aesthetics make simply ambling around town one of the top things to do.
+Different museums and organizations in the town offer guided walking tours that further illuminate the history of the area.
+For more cultural things to do, the Mendocino Art Center intertwines with the character of the city.

+Another reason to visit is the stunning Mendocino coastline, stretching in either direction from the village.
 Alongside Mendocino Headlands, other Mendocino area state parks, like Van Damme and Russian Gulch, feature pygmy forests, fanning waterfalls, and dramatic ocean features like the Devil's Punchbowl.
-Camping is available at Russian Gulch and Van Damme State Parks.
-For fun things to do in the winter in Mendocino, the entire coastline offers great vantage points for spotting gray whales, migrating between January and April.
+Camping is available for those wanting to immerse themselves in this dazzling environment.

 Plan your sightseeing in and around this scenic coastal town with our list of the top things to do in Mendocino.

 1. Mendocino Headlands State Park

 Hiking the bluff trails of Mendocino Headlands State Park, surrounding the Mendocino Village on three sides, is the quintessential thing to do on this part of the coast.
 Accessing the state park from the community is easily done by simply walking towards the ocean.